Here are the Best Times to See Bioluminescence in Florida

 When Can I See Bioluminescence?

 Bioluminescence is a year-long phenomenon.
-In the summer months, we see a bioluminescence produced by a plankton called dinoflagellates.
+In the summer months (June – September) and into Fall, we see a bioluminescence produced by a plankton called dinoflagellates.
 In the winter months, we see a bioluminescence produced by comb jellies.
 During certain months we are able to see both of them at the same time during the transitionary periods.

 While we are able to see at least one type of bioluminescence throughout the entire year, the visibility of the bioluminescence can depend on the moon phase, shown on the above calendar.

-So, Should I Go Around the New Moon?
+So, Should I Go See Bioluminescence on the New Moon?

-While we typically see the bioluminescence nightly, the optimal time to go is on a new moon when there is no moon visible.
+While we typically see the bioluminescence nightly, the optimal time to go is on the days before or after a new moon when there is little to no moon visible.
 This way, there is no moonlight reflecting on the water disrupting your view of the bioluminescence.
 We recommend going within a week of the new moon, or on days when the moon is going to be rising late.
 However, these dates typically fill up fast, so we recommend booking well in advance.

 Will I Still See Bioluminescence If I Go On a Full Moon?